pascomnet/documentation/site/content/gateways/grandstream/_index.en.md

 ### Preparation

 For automatic device commissioning, a functioning DHCP server is essential.
-Please refer to [Network planning & configuration]({{< relref "server/05network-config.md">}}) for more information.

 ### Device Commissioning